1910 Rogers Pass avalanche: March 1910

-The winter of 1909–1910 provided conditions particularly conducive to avalanches; many slides being experienced during January and February.
+The winter of 1909–1910 had conditions which were particularly conducive to avalanches, with many slides having already happened throughout January and February.
 On March 1, 96 people had been killed further south in the Wellington avalanche in Washington state.
-Three days later on the evening of March 4 work crews were dispatched to clear a big slide which had fallen from Cheops Mountain, and buried the tracks just south of Shed 17.
+Three days later on the evening of March 4, work crews were dispatched to clear a big slide which had fallen from Cheops Mountain, and buried the tracks just south of Shed 17.
 The crew consisted of a locomotive-driven rotary snowplow and 63 men.
 Time was critical as westbound CPR Train Number 97 was just entering the Rocky Mountains, bound for Vancouver.
 Half an hour before midnight as the track was nearly clear, an unexpected avalanche from Avalanche Mountain swept down the opposite side of the track to the first fall.
-Only one man survived.
 Around 400 metres of track were buried.
 The 91-ton locomotive and plow were hurled 15 metres to land upside-down.
 The wooden cars behind the locomotive were crushed and all but one of the workmen were instantly buried in the deep snow.
 The only survivor was locomotive fireman Billy Lachance, who had been knocked over by the wind accompanying the fall but otherwise remained unscathed.

 When news of the disaster reached nearby Revelstoke a relief train consisting of 200 railmen, physicians and nurses was sent to the scene.
 They found no casualties to treat; it became a mission to clear the tracks and recover the bodies beneath 10 metres of snow.
 Many of the dead were found standing upright, frozen in position, reminiscent of Pompeii.
-62 workers were killed.
+58 workers were killed.
 Among the dead were 32 Japanese workers.